jaimegag/scdf-zone/README.md

 1. Deploy `species-demo` API app
     - We need an endpoint `https://species-app.apps.pcfgcp.jagapps.co/species` for the Stream sink to talk to.
-    - TODO: Add app to the repo
+    - TODO: Add app to this repo.
+App just needs to accept a POST call to write a species object and keep it in an in-memory DB.

 ## SCDF Stream demo